Elyzavetka/Elyzavetka/README.md

 I have a lot of experience working as a photo retoucher for women's magazines.
 I am also a painter and Art lover.

-* 🧠  I'm learning TypeScript, Redux
+* 🧠  I'm learning TypeScript, Redux.

 ### Skills